collective-ps/wt21.worldps.org/content/judges.md

 ### Judges

-Judge line-up will be published in a future date.

-If you are interested in being a judge for WT21, please fill out the [registration form!](#)
+If you are interested in being a judge for WT21, the application form will be announced at a future date.